SSO - Azure AD

 button.

-Step 6: Configure the client ID and secret for Azure.
+Step 7: Configure the client ID, secret, and default scopes for Azure.

 obtained from previous steps.